pingidentity/pingidentity-devops-getting-started/docs/README.md

 None of these pathways are exclusive.
 Each may fulfill a different purpose as you develop your containerization strategy.
 If you're uncertain where to start, evaluate our solutions to see how it all works.

-## Commercial Support

-THE SOFTWARE PROVIDED HEREUNDER IS PROVIDED ON AN "AS IS" BASIS, WITHOUT ANY WARRANTIES OR REPRESENTATIONS EXPRESS, IMPLIED OR STATUTORY.

-Please contact devops\_program@pingidentity.com for details

 ## Copyright

 Copyright © 2019 Ping Identity.
 All rights reserved.